tanujatirumala/Test_Automation_Project/README.md

 # Results

-* The algorithm will populate and weigh the gold bars until it finds a fake one.
+* The algorithm will populate the bowls and weigh the gold bars until it finds a fake one.
 * Fake bar number will be clicked.
 * In the terminal, Fake bar number, alert message, number of weighings and list of the weighings are printed.